 - Sculptors Tracy Linder, Dustin Payne, Vic Payne, and Linda Raynolds are on hand for visual arts presentations.

 Costs are $25 for students, $55 for Center members, and $65 for non-members; the fee includes lunch.
 Pre-registration is encouraged and online registration is available.
-For questions and more information, e-mail Nicole Harrison or call 307-578-4051.
+For questions and more information, contact Nicole Harrison at [email protected] or 307-578-4051.

 Funding is provided in part by the Peters Family Art Foundation, Bill and Robin Weiss, Carlene Lebous and Harris Haston, Hope and Edward Connors, the Proctor Collection Endowment Fund, and a grant from thinkWY|Wyoming Humanities.